 Process Criteria

-Board of Directors The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its Board of Directors.
+Board of Directors The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its

 Board Committees

-Individual Directors
+Individual Directors Board of Directors.

-CEO/President
+CEO/President Bourd of Directors.

 N. INTERNAL BREACHES AND SANCTIONS